kaltura/DeveloperPortalDocs/documentation/player-sdk/Introduction.md

 ## Version Managment
-In order to use the player-sdk you'll need 2 main version - one for the player-sdk and one for the html5 lib.
+To use the Player-SDK, you will need two main versions - one for the Player-SDK and one for the html5 library (lib).
-The html5 lib is configured in the UICONF object and the best practice here is to use the latest version. you can alwayes upgrade using the player studio.
+The html5 lib is configured in the UICONF object; the best practice in this case is to use the latest version.
+You can alwayes upgrade using the version using the Player Studio.

-As for the SDK - use the latest tag of the SDK.
+When using the SDK, always use the latest SDK tag.